Case Study: Impact of Two-Component Tariffs for Manufacturing Facilities in Vietnam

 𝑇𝐶 : The total electricity bill of the customer is according to the electricity price of two components

-𝐶𝑝: Unit capacity price, calculated in VND/kW/month
+𝐶𝑝: Unit demand charge or price of power, calculated in VND/kW/month

 𝐶𝑎 : Unit price of electricity, calculated in VND/kWh, that varies by the Time of Use (TOU) categories.